 - Ability to use good judgment and to handle confidential information and sensitive issues with tact and diplomacy.

-- Must be able to work with culturally diverse populations and have the ability to relate to people with respect for their individuality.
+- Must be able to work with culturally diverse populations and can relate to people with respect for their individuality.

 - Maturity and experience working successfully with young children and their families.

 - Non-judgmental and accepting, and willing to relate to families from a strength- based model even in an apparently chaotic family environment.